 You should be fit, since the work can be physically and mentally demanding.

 an awareness of health and hygiene regulations and procedures.

 You need to be:

-- You would be required to work towards the Level 3 Diploma in Anatomical Pathology Technology, awarded by the Royal Society for Public Health (RSPH).
+You would be required to work towards the Royal Society for Public Health (RSPH) Level 3 Diploma in Anatomical Pathology Technology.
 Training is divided into taught units and workplace competency units which you can complete in 1-2 years.

 The training includes anatomy, physiology, post-mortem room techniques, hygiene, hazards, precautions, law and documentation.

 The Diploma would lead to full membership of the RSPH.

 Throughout your career you will be expected to undertake continuous professional development, keeping up to date with policies, procedures and developments in the field.